Forlani’s Map of South America—The Only Lafreri School Map of The Continent

 The continent itself is labeled Peru, rumored to be rich in rare metals and jewels.
 The Spanish invasion and conquest of the Inca Empire was ongoing while the map was made—the Viceroyalty of Peru was established in 1542 and the final Inca stronghold fell in 1572.
 The new encounters and experiences of conquistadores and imperial officials fueled these rumors of abundant natural resources.

 In the upper right corner is a fine strapwork cartouche with the title and a dedication.
 This dedication is to Giovanni Pietro Contarini, Forlani’s patron and a history writer.
 In the stippled waters of the South Seas is an embellished compass rose.

 One source for this map was the work of Giacomo Gastaldi, who, like Forlani, worked in Venice.
 A near contemporary of this map is the 1562 wall map of the Americas by Diego Gutierrez.
 However, Forlani’s work sharply diverges from Gutierrez’s interpretation.
 Gutierrez’s continent is less stretched east-west and has very different river configurations, especially of the Amazon and Rio de la Plata.

 The map is a fine example of the Lafreri School’s output and of Forlani’s distinctive style.
-It is a treasure of elite institutional collections and is rare on the market.
+It is a treasure in elite institutional collections and is rare on the market.